 The price of the Chimpanzee Habituation Experience is $250, only slightly higher than the typical chimpanzee trekking experience of $200.

 The Gorilla Habituation Permit costs $1,500, double the price of the regular gorilla trekking experience at $700.

-You can reserve the permit directly with Uganda Wildlife Authority (UWA) or avoid the local logistics and book through a licensed operator like safari vacations and travel services.
+You can reserve the permit directly with the Uganda Wildlife Authority (UWA) or avoid the local logistics and book through a licensed operator like Safari Vacations and Travel Services.
 The tour operator pays the permit fees to the government through UWA at face value (as listed) and will ask you for precisely that unless the operator charges logistical fees.

-Take an in-depth eye at major costs on this primate’s journey
+Take an in-depth eye at the major costs of this primate’s journey